-Jenene Wooldridge, BA (Hons), CAPA
+Jenene Wooldridge, BA (Hons), CAPA, ICD.D

 She has participated as a member of numerous Indigenous boards and initiatives, both regionally and nationally, and has led numerous comprehensive community planning exercises, helping First Nation communities set a strategic path to healthy, successful futures.
 In recent years Jenene has represented Mi’kmaq interests at numerous negotiation tables and has coordinated consultation and engagement efforts in her own community and many others.

 Jenene is committed to personal and professional development and strives to live her life with intention.
 She is author of “Living Full Circle”, a published weekly undated planner based on living life with intention and balance, released October 15, 2021.

 She resides in Kuntal Kwesawe’kl (Rocky Point) with her husband and two children.